casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    via those selection parameters.

    The fitting method and polynomial order are chosen via the parameters *fitmethod* and *fitorder*.
-The line-free channels are given in the *fitspw* parameter.
-In it simplest form, it is a line-free channel specification string that applies to all fields.
-It can also be a list of line-free channel specifications, with an item per field or group or fields.
+It is also possible to use different polynomial orders for different fields and SPWs when *fitspec* takes the form of a dictionary.
+The line-free channels are given in the *fitspec* parameter.
+In it simplest form, it is a single line-free channel specification string that applies to all fields.
+It can also be a dictionary, with different line-free channel specifications and polynomial order for different fields and SPWs.
 This is to be able to produce an output MeasurementSet with multiple sources and/or fields in one single call.
-The per-SPW line-free channels are specified using the spw:channel notation, see the `MS selection syntax <../../notebooks/visibility_data_selection.ipynb>`__.
+The per-SPW line-free channels are specified using the spw:channel notation, see the `MS selection syntax
+   <../../notebooks/visibility_data_selection.ipynb>`__.

-   In addition to the *fitspw* parameter, the channelized data flags and data weights also influence how the channels will be used for the purpose of fitting the continuum.
-Channels that are flagged are effectively excluded for the purpose of fitting (equivalent to excluding them from fitspw).
+   In addition to the *fitspec* parameter, the channelized data flags and data weights also influence how the channels will be used for the purpose of fitting the continuum.
+Channels that are flagged are effectively excluded for the purpose of fitting (equivalent to excluding them from fitspec).
 The channel weights, adjusted for example using the statwt task, also influence how relevant different channels will be for the fitting, in a more gradual way.